Contemporary 3-SeasonPorch Addition

 This addition was completed the summer before the COVID-19 outbreak and now serves the homeowners as a semi-controlled open-air space where they can host small socially distant gatherings.
 Being that the entire space is west facing, it is the perfect place to unwind after a long day, and enjoy the show the sky puts on each evening as the golden hour light floods in.
 The bonus of a Three-Season porch like this in California is that the temperate weather means the space can be enjoyed nearly year-round.

 We hired MAK Design + Build to change the footprint of our house and add a screen porch .
 Business owner Ken Kirsch was amazing at helping us distill the project.
 Designer Anthony Anderson’s design for the porch is so cool... he added things that really elevate the room and draw us out every sunny day.
 Project manager Brian Krall was so easy to have around.
 We have never had anyone work on our house with such an attention to detail as Brian.
 A+++ and extra credit points all around.

 DAVE & SARAH R.

 As ceramicists and avid birdwatchers, the homeowners wanted the porch to also serve as a potential studio space where the sights and sounds of the garden could be enjoyed.
-To accommodate the kiln, it was important the addition included a power source which was incorporated into the design by utilizing retractable floor outlets.
+To accommodate the kiln, the addition needed to include a power source which was incorporated into the design by utilizing retractable floor outlets.
 The screened windows protect the space from weather and insects while also making the porch breathable by allowing airflow throughout.
-Form and function were both very important for this space which is why the entire porch is weather tight which means the entire space can be power washed, including the decking withe the retractable outlets.
-Additionally, the screens are independent from the beams attached through a track mounted system which allows the screens to be easily removed if they ever need to be cleaned or tightened.
+Form and function were both very important for this space which is why the entire porch is weathertight which means the entire space can be power washed, including the decking with the retractable outlets.
+Additionally, the screens are independent of the beams attached through a track-mounted system which allows the screens to be easily removed if they ever need to be cleaned or tightened.